Aymz96/NodePacker/README.md

 ## How to use
 Clone and navigate into the nodePacker directory and follow the below steps.
-- Run berkshelf to pull the latest mongo cookbook.
+- Run berkshelf to pull the latest nodejs cookbook.
 ```bash
 $ berks vendor
 ```